psde-777/PREDIG_biophysical_model_N_fitting_algorithm/Simulation_code/README.md

     **the file "initial_parameters_example.txt" is loaded.
 This also leads to a change in the name of the output files:**
     **the files in the saccharification folder for example will be named "saccharification_example_1.txt", "saccharification_example_2.txt", etc. (the number represents the number of the individual simulation run).**
-    **If there are no command line arguments, the default "initial_configuration_parameters.txt" file is loaded instead, and the output files will simply be called "saccharification_1.txt", "saccharification_2.txt", etc.**
+    **If there are no command line arguments, the default "initial_configuration_parameters.txt" file is loaded instead, and the output files will simply be called "saccharification_1.txt", "saccharification_2.txt", etc. Alternatively, if you want to use command line arguments, but do not want a file suffix, use the command line argument "no_suffix" first**

     The currently available command line arguments are as follows:

+    "-no_suffix": If used, this should be the first command line argument.
+It will suppress the use of a suffix on the output files, and the file "initial_configuration_parameters.txt" will be used

     "-verbose": This will cause more detailed information of what is happening during the individual simulation runs to be written to the terminal.

-    "-heatmap": this will enable the Output of files documenting the distribution of glucose within cellulose polymers of all lengths within the "DP_distrib" folder.
+    "-heatmap": this enables the Output of files documenting the distribution of glucose within cellulose polymers of all lengths within the "DP_distrib" folder.
     As this is somewhat computationally expensive, it was chosen as an optional component

-    "-vid": This will cause the first simulation run to document the 3D positioning of all cellulose, hemicellulose and lignin bonds at step intervals, which are determined by a parameter in "simulation_parameters.txt" (see above).
+    "-vid": This causes the first simulation run to document the 3D positioning of all cellulose, hemicellulose and lignin bonds at step intervals, which are determined by a parameter in "simulation_parameters.txt" (see above).
     They are saved in the folder "3D" and can be used to create a visualization of the microfibril digestion

-    "-fixed_seed": This will fix the seed of the pseudo-random number generator used within the simulation.
+    "-fixed_seed": This fixes the seed of the pseudo-random number generator used within the simulation.
 The seed which will be set is currently specified within the source code, in the file "code_4.cpp"

+    "-parallel": This specifies, how many cores should be used by the program, and needs to be followed by an integer greater than or equal to 1.
+The default number of cores is 1

+    "-print_polys": This enables the output of remaining bonds after each simulation run (if there are any)

+    "-print_ends_blocked": This enables the output of the average number of ends blocked by CBH enzymes over the simulation"

+    "-print_CBH_positions": This enables tracking the positions of each attached CBH enzyme over the course of the simulation

+    "-toy_model": This disables structural features of the model: the polymers will be located far from each other and therefore be treated as being fully in solution

     "-suppress_output": This will suppress all data output from the simulations.
 It is mainly used for debugging

     "-timer": This leads to the output of files which document the the average computation time taken for the individual enzyme reactions.
 This is still in development